 - Daman and Diu (union territories)

 Each western states differ drastically from one another in language, culture, and geography.
-Here you have, famous sand dunes of Thar desert in Rajasthan to some of the best beaches and party spots in Goa.
+It can range from the famous sand dunes of Thar desert in Rajasthan to a white desert in Gujarat, not to forget green hill stations of Maharashtra, to some of the best beaches and party spots in Goa.

 Notable Places to Visit

 Below you’ll find 16 of the most notable cities and tourist destinations to visit in Western India: